What are Panic Attacks?

 - Feelings of impending doom or danger

 Panic attacks are often caused by a period of intense stress, and many people experience only a few panic attacks in their lifetime.
 Their panic attacks, triggered by an event, disappear when the event is over.
-Other people experience reoccurring panic attacks, which can prevent them from experiencing their lives fully.
+Other people experience reoccurring panic attacks, which can cause extreme limitations and prevent them from experiencing their lives fully.
 These patients are said to have a panic disorder and may qualify for disability benefits.

 Diagnosing Panic Attacks